 The Governors, by a simple majority of those present and voting can decide whether to uphold the charge of non-compliance or misconduct detrimental to the Trust.

 The Governors can impose such sanctions as shall be deemed appropriate and as shall be in accordance with the Constitution.
 Such sanctions will range from the issuing of a written warning as to the Governor’s future conduct and consequences, non-payment of expenses and removal of the Governor from office.
+For the avoidance of doubt any resolution to terminate the tenure of the Governor may only be passed in accordance with paragraph 9.15.4 of the Constitution.

 Minutes